 The difference between gross sales and net sales

 Gross sales are the grand total of all sale transactions reported in a period, without any deductions included within the figure.
-Net sales are defined as gross sales minus the following three deductions:
+It is useful as a measure of the overall sales activity of a business.

 • Sales allowances.
 A reduction in the price paid by a customer, due to minor product defects.
 The seller grants a sales allowance after the buyer has purchased the items in question.